zathomas/nakamura/contrib/migratesparseuuid/README.md

 This migration iterates over all of the sakai content items and renames the a property to another property.

+## The .cfg file should be in place before you install the migratesparseuuid bundle.

 These property are configurable with a .cfg file in:

 load/org.sakaiproject.nakamura.migratesparseuuid.ContentUUIDMigrator.cfg